Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Transformers for Actions, Phases, Steps and Instrument Segmentation

 \subsection{Instrument Segmentation Baseline}

-We follow MATIS~(\cite{ayobi2023matis}), our previous approach for the instrument segmentation task, which adapts our winning solution of the SAR-RARP50 challenge \footnote{\href{https://www.synapse.org/\#!Synapse:syn27618412/wiki/616881}{synapse.sar-rarp50\_challenge}}.
-Hence, we employ Mask2Former~(\cite{cheng2021mask2former}) as our primary instrument segmentation baseline and region proposal method.
-We select this method as it is highly efficient and has demonstrated excellent performance in instance segmentation of natural and robot-assisted surgery images.
-In this section, we briefly review Mask2Former's methodologies.

-The general intuition behind Mask2Former is to generate a fixed set of $\mathcal{N}$ binary instance masks with their corresponding class probability distribution.
-For this purpose, Mask2Former adapts DETR's~(\cite{detr}) and MaskFormer's~(\cite{cheng2021maskformer}) meta architectures based on processing a set of $\mathcal{N}$ learnable object queries into $\mathcal{N}$ per-segment embedding by using a transformer decoder that cross-attends the learnable object queries with the image features extracted from the backbone.
-However, Mask2Former utilizes a Multi-Scale Deformable Attention~(\cite{def_detr}) pixel decoder with upsampling layers to compute multi-scale per pixel features to feed as image features for the transformer decoder.
-Also, it replaces the conventional global cross-attention with masked attention, which employs binary masks generated from the pixel embeddings and the transformed object queries to restrict attention and focus on relevant regions.
-These enhancements significantly increase training efficiency and boost segmentation performance.
-Finally, a linear classifier projects each outputted segment embedding into a class probability, and simultaneously, a multi-layer perceptron (MLP) transforms the segment embeddings into mask embeddings to generate the final binary masks by the dot multiplication with the per-pixel features.
-Figure~\ref{fig:method} displays this methodology at the top.
+We follow MATIS's aproach~(\cite{ayobi2023matis}) and adopt Mask2Former~(\cite{cheng2021mask2former}) as our primary instrument segmentation baseline and region proposal method.
+Generally, Mask2Former employs a transformer decoder that cross-attends a set of $\mathcal{N}$ learnable object queries with image features extracted from a backbone, therefore transforming these queries into $\mathcal{N}$ per-segment embeddings.
+Additionally, Mask2Former uses a Multi-Scale Deformable Attention pixel decoder~(\cite{def_detr}) with upsampling layers to compute multi-scale per-pixel features to feed into the transformer decoder.
+Mask2Former replaces conventional global cross-attention with masked attention, restricting attention to relevant regions using binary masks generated from the pixel embeddings and the transformed object queries.
+The output segment embeddings are then projected into class probabilities through a linear classifier, while a multi-layer perceptron (MLP) transforms the embeddings into mask embeddings.
+These mask embeddings are combined with the per-pixel features via dot multiplication to generate the final binary masks.
+Figure~\ref{fig:method} illustrates this methodology at the top.